kicksmackbyte/reservation_v3/README.md

 * `Pipfile` + `Pipfile.lock`
     - used by `pipenv` to install dependencies + manage virtualenv

-## api
-* module that primarily holds graphene_django-specific code (i.e. - graphQL)
-* `schema.py`
-    - can subclass `graphene.Schema` to manipulate available queries + mutations + types
-* `utils.py`
-    - helper functions to go back and forth from b64encoded, global ids (for relay)
-* `views.py`
-    - attaches context to request for use in all resolvers (i.e. - `info.context`)
-    - good place to attach JWT to request for resolvers to validate permissions
 ### loaders
 * DataLoader for graphQL resolvers to make use of instead of going directly through ORM